animatedmax/spring-data-geode/src/main/markdown/index.md

 that the member name must be unique in the cluster.
 Use the `name` attribute of the `@LocatorApplication` annotation to name the member Locator in the cluster accordingly.
-Alternatively, you can set the `spring.data.gemfire.locator.name` property in Spring Boot’s `application.properties`.
+Alternatively, you can set the `spring.data.gemfire.locator.name` property in Spring Boot's `application.properties`.

 </div>